AntonLydike/critical-bikes/README.md

 # CriticalBikes

 CriticalMass planning tool.
+Licensed under the [AGPLv3](https://www.gnu.org/licenses/agpl-3.0.html)

 ## our motto

  - no registration
  - simple to use
  - open source
  - [simple, REST-like API](/API.md) (so you can even use curl for interaction, if you so desire)

 ## About this repo